WRAP_ When things are at breaking point

 call my C.P.N. or my psychiatrist

 Speak to someone I can trust- use my circle of protection.
 I have a select group of people I have entrusted into my personal space to help me when I I feel like things are breaking down

 I can look at my maintenance tools from week two and three and try see if I can reign things in a bit

 look at the different uniqueness I have learned eg. the art of moment therapy, mindfulness, take my thoughts to caught, wise mind

 ( you can always add more to your list as and when something you think will help you stay away from completely breaking down.

 Be kind to yourself .Give yourself an affirmation to say for the week, do something for you.

-Posted on Sep 28, 2020, in SELF HELP FOR SANITY and tagged Action Plan, affirmations, Bipolar disorder, breakdown, Eating Disorders, Emotions, Goals, mental health support, Mental Wellbeing, self care, Self help, self-awareness.
+Posted on Sep 28, 2020, in MENTAL HEALTH and tagged Bipolar disorder, Eating Disorders, Emotions, Goals, mental health support, Mental Wellbeing, self care, Self help, self-awareness.
 Bookmark the permalink.
 1 Comment.